New York Cremation Pre Planning / Pre Pay from City Funeral Service

 No. While most of the time what is pre planned by the consumer is followed at the time of their death, there are instances where we are told by the deceased's representative that they wish to make changes to what was previously planned.
 Sometimes it is due to circumstances at the time of the death.
 Remember, self-authorized cremation is not allowed in New York State, and at the time of the death, additional documentation such as the Crematory Authorization Form will need to be completed with us by your legal representative such as your Agent or Domestic Partner, Spouse, Child, Sibling, Niece or Nephew, Grandchild, Uncle or Aunt, Cousin, Friend or Executor of your will.

 Start a Cremation Pre Arrangement

 Review our prices for Direct Cremation Here.
 Contact City Funeral Service to begin a Pre Arrangement, our office will need some basic information to start.
 We keep this information in a file and will be used to draft the Pre Need Contract and Itemization we will provide to you as required by New York State Law.
 In the future, this information will also be used to complete a Certificate of Death, and finalize all details of the Cremation Service.
-You may also download our "information We Will Need Form" here.
-You will need to provide the following:
+You may complete our online information form or download our fillable information form in .pdf format.